Maatary/haskell-from-first-principles/typeclasses/fundamentals.md

    > We know nothing about `a`, it is a type variable, so if anything, we know it represents all possible type, and what is a possible value for all possible type i.e. is a value that is of all possible type  ?
    >
    > **There is none, it is "Undefined"**.

- ### Data declaration & GADT Syntax

  - **Not Good At all:** A Polymorphic Type is a type that may have multiple form.
 A Type that may have multiple form is empty, meaning it has only "one value" e.g. empty/bottom.
+See Haskell in depth for an additional example of _Polymorphic Type_ use and enablement.

  - When folks talk about polymorphic type in haskell they usually mean/talk about Parameterized type.

  - It is signatures that have polymorphic type variable, or said differently it is the type expressions (for function i.e. signature) that can be polymorphic.

  - Check scala 3 type lambda

+### Data declaration with Record Syntax

+### Data declaration with GADT Syntax

+### Data declaration with GADT Syntax & Record Syntax Combined

+### Understanding Polymorphic Instance Declaration.

 ### Scala Perspective